-In April 2020, HAWC obtained a line of credit (LOC), secured by its investment funds, through a bank affiliated with the custodian of the fund.
+HAWC had a line of credit (LOC), secured by its investment funds, through a bank affiliated with the custodian of the fund.
 Under authority of the Board of Directors, HAWC may borrow from the LOC for liquidity needs subject to certain prior approvals by the Executive Committee.
-Amounts borrowed under the LOC bear interest at the greater of 1% or the prime rate (2.75% at December 31, 2021).
-The LOC has no maturity date, but amounts outstanding must be repaid if the value of the investment funds falls below certain thresholds or is transferred to a different custodian.
-The balance of the LOC was \$2,357,398 and \$1,381,719 at December 31, 2021 and 2020, respectively.
+Amounts borrowed under the LOC bore interest at the greater of 1% or the prime rate.
+During 2022, this LOC was paid off and the account is closed as of December 31, 2022.
+The balance of this LOC was \$2,357,398 at December 31, 2021.